asehdev1994/actuarial-life-model-engine/documentation/development.md

 # Notebook Discipline

-Notebooks are orchestration and analysis only.
+Notebooks are configuration and analysis only.

 Allowed notebook responsibilities: